rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 <hr class="section-divider">

 Now you should know everything what you can expect from the book.
 You can pay what you want, because I want to enable everyone to learn React.
 I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.

-{{% package_box "Pre-order: The Road to learn Redux" "A walkthrough from the problem to the solution of state management in React.
-It covers local state, Redux and MobX and outlines other technologies."
-"Pre-order" "img/page/cover-redux-ebook.png" "https://gum.co/the-road-to-learn-redux" %}}